iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Can't review this app when it doesn't run.
 After installing on my Pixel 4xl, I try to run it and it says "Internal error, please try again".
 Subsequent retries are futile as I get the same error repeatedly.<br> :date: __2020-10-21 18:27:41__

 > When I try to sign up for exposure notifications I keep receiving the following error message, "Internal error, please try again."<br> :date: __2020-10-21 11:44:46__

-> This will just give false feeling of safety unless everyone is required to be tracked when found positive for covid...
-Like in China...
-Why their death rate is so low.<br> :date: __2020-10-21 04:22:00__

-> Unable to turn on notifications.
-Get internal error message<br> :date: __2020-10-21 04:09:48__

-> What is this all about?
-Is the flu going around? so what?<br> :date: __2020-10-21 03:03:47__